yx-lu/yx-lu.github.io/index.md

-# Home page of Yuxuan Lu
+# Homepage of Yuxuan Lu

 ## About me
 I am an undergraduate in school of Electronics Engineering and Computer Science in Peking University (2018-).